Get THE RACK DEMO

 The hidden cost of every animal in your rack

 You sold a female for $300 and felt decent about it.
 Market price.
 Fair deal.
-What you didn't calculate is that she sat in your rack for eight months eating every week.
+What you did not calculate is that she sat in your rack for eight months eating every week.
 The feeders alone cost more than what you got for her.

 Most breeders know what they spend on rodents per month.
 Ask them what it costs to maintain a single animal over six months and the answer is a shrug.
-That gap between what you think you're spending and what you're actually spending is where margins go to die.
+That gap between what you think you are spending and what you are spending is where margins go to die.

 This is not a husbandry problem.
-It's a business problem.
+It is a business problem.
 And it starts with one question: do you know what each animal in your rack costs you?

 The Math Nobody Does